exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/instructions.md

 ## 2. Get the second card

-Elyse will summon the second card in the deck.
+Elyse performs sleight of hand, and summons the second card in the deck, without using the `array[index]`.

 ```javascript
 const deck = [3, 2, 10, 6, 7]